UrosAleksandrovic/eazy-template/README.md

 # Eazy Template

-Reflection based library for populating any text template
+Reflection based library for populating any text template.

 ## What is eazy template for?